-The NTMA Training Centers require all students and faculty to comply with applicable federal, state, and local laws, including copyright laws.
+NTMA Machinist Career College requires all students and faculty to comply with applicable federal, state, and local laws, including copyright laws.

 Copyright infringement is the act of exercising, without permission or legal authority.
 These rights include the right to reproduce or distribute copyrighted work.
 In the file-sharing programs, context, downloading or uploading substantial parts of a copyrighted work without legal authority constitute infringement.